TradLabs/trad_labs_api/README.md

 # trad_labs_api

-API used by clients to access TradLab's system
+API used by clients to access TradLab's system.